 Step 5: Visualizing and Interpreting Results

-Raw sentiment labels are useful.
+Raw labels are useful.
 Sentiment trends are actionable.
-Here is how to turn your classified tweets into something a stakeholder can act on.
+Here is how to turn classified tweets into something a stakeholder can act on.

 import pandas as pd